Ahmad-Khaled-Zaid/reading-notes/Reading Notes/Code401/Read03.md

 2- **file name**: the actual name of the file
 3-***extension***: the end of the file path pre-pended by a period(.) used to indicated the file type

+# thing I want to learn about:
+1- can files provide better features than data bases 2- is there problems related to the using of the files 3- what is best cases to use a file system